manuGil/GitCoDev/gitcodev/lesson1.md

 :::{admonition} {octicon}`mortar-board` Instructor's Note
 :class: tip
 * The instructor must deliver the lesson in an environment containing the latest [stable version of Git](https://git-scm.com/downloads).
+Participants should also have the latest version of Git installed on their machines.
 * The instructor must remove any custom configurations from the environment (i.e., Git and the shell terminal).
 Personal configuation may interfere with the lesson.
+* Adjust the code examples in this lesson to reflect any changes intruduced in the latest version of Git.
 :::